Custom workflow guide

 Scenarios allow you to save versions of a form with predefined values for common or anticipated situations, making it easier to send relevant messages quickly when those situations arise.
 For more information, see Define scenarios.

-Often, there are people in your organization who would like to be notified about events even if they're not directly involved.
+Often, there are people in your organization who would like to be notified about alerts even if they're not directly involved.
 For example, the captain of the Poseidon's Barnacle is interested in knowing about the treasure acquired by his crew, even if he's not involved in the looting mission.

 - Activity updates: Notify recipients when a form is initiated and when notifications conclude.
 Learn more.